bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Now, in these days, [code coverage is considered harmful][ccch].

-If you carefully analyze the content of the Pearson's article, you will rapidly understand that all the issues proposed are related to either poor developers or poor architects/team leaders.
+If you carefully read the Pearson's article, you will rapidly understand that all the issues proposed are related to either poor developers or poor architects/team leaders.
 Indeed, today, even [Pearson changed his mind][pchm].
 But why smart people get trapped with these sort of dumb, absolute, assertions?

 Buzzword Driven Development